-Council and the Group's objectives, policies, and processes for managing capital are explained in note 34.
+Council's objectives, policies, and processes for managing capital are explained in note 34.

 Fair value through other comprehensive revenue

 This reserve comprises the cumulative net change in the fair value of financial instruments at fair value through other comprehensive revenue.